CACH LLC Is Suing Me in Illinois — What Do I Do?

 CACH is well known for filing on accounts that are right at the edge of the limitations period.
 Combined with the bankruptcy delay, the SOL defense is one of the most realistic outcomes in many Illinois CACH cases.
 Calculate your dates carefully from the date of your last payment, look at your old credit reports if you cannot remember, and raise the SOL defense in your Answer if it applies.

-Start your defense →Can CACH LLC Use Arbitration Against Me?
+Can CACH LLC Use Arbitration Against Me?

-Illinois courts will compel arbitration if the agreement is valid and the dispute falls within its scope.
-To use this defense, you need a copy of the original cardholder agreement showing the arbitration clause.
-The plaintiff must produce that document in discovery.
-In a CACH case, the demand for the original agreement also tests whether the plaintiff actually has the underlying account documentation — many do not.
+When an Illinois defendant files a motion to compel arbitration under 710 ILCS 5/2, the court decides whether the agreement is valid and whether the dispute falls within its scope.
+If arbitration is ordered, forum fees and compliance requirements may affect the case.
+To evaluate this issue, you need a copy of the original cardholder agreement showing the arbitration clause.
+In a CACH case, the demand for the original agreement also tests whether the plaintiff actually has the underlying account documentation.

 What Should I Put in My Answer to CACH LLC?

 Your Answer is your formal response to the complaint, and it locks in your defenses for the rest of the lawsuit.
-A good Answer in an Illinois CACH case does three things: it admits or denies each numbered allegation, it raises every applicable affirmative defense, and — where appropriate — it raises a counterclaim.
+A good Answer in an Illinois CACH case does three things: it admits or denies each numbered allegation, it raises applicable affirmative defenses, and — where appropriate — it raises a counterclaim.

 For the admit-or-deny portion, do not admit anything you do not actually know.
 If the complaint alleges that you owed Citibank $3,217.42 as of a charge-off date you do not remember, deny that allegation for lack of knowledge.
-CACH plaintiffs frequently allege specific dollar amounts and dates that come from a portfolio data file rather than from your actual account records.
+CACH plaintiffs may allege specific dollar amounts and dates that come from a portfolio data file rather than from your actual account records.

 Illinois Consumer Protection Laws That Help You